PORTFOLIO OF ENGINEERING CASE STUDIES AND MARKETS

 Check out our Engineering Case Studies for an in-depth look at how our multi-disciplinary team innovates and delivers industry-leading projects.

-Robotics product development centers around customization and development of custom subsystems and components for robotic systems.
-If you have a challenging robotic application and purchasing off-the-shelf components does not meet your needs, then Simplexity can help tune a custom solution for you.
+Robotics and Automation Product Development centers around customization and development of custom subsystems and components for robotic systems.
+If you have a challenging application where standard off-the-shelf components are insufficient, we can design custom or semi-custom solutions to meet specific needs.

 View Case StudiesBeyond the myriad technical challenges to be solved when creating any new product, designing novel diagnostic instruments requires a unique blend of systems design expertise and biochemical process understanding.